 Here, we will explain the basis of GPS tracking, including how it works, what it can be used for, and a little about the basics and origins of modern GPS systems.
 So the next time you encounter this technology, you’ll be able to appreciate the wonderful way it improves your life.

-GPS stands for Global Positioning System.
-It refers to a network of 24 satellites in orbit and devices on the ground that can establish a person or object’s location on Earth with astonishing precision.
-GPS actually tracks three separate data sets: positioning, navigation, and timing.
+GPS Tracking refers to a Global Positioning System.
+It entails a network of 24 satellites in orbit and devices on the ground that can establish a person or object’s location on Earth with astonishing precision.
+GPS Tracking tracks three separate data sets: positioning, navigation, and timing.

 You may not realize it but this technology has been around for a long time.
 GPS was originally created for military use in the 1960s.
 In 1983, GPS became available for public use, and the technology has only grown from there.
 Today, it’s used for everything from precision military maneuvers in foreign lands to kids playing mobile phone games in your neighborhood.